Multiverse as an ensemble of stable and unstable Universes: Discussion and conclusions

-This result suggests that in such a case the Universe can decay at suitable late times, but such a conclusion can not be considered to be decisive and final.
-First, taking into account the neglected term $c_{3}\, \frac{\hbar^{3}}{t^{3}}$ in (\ref{G(t)-1}) can result in changing the sing of $d_{H,{\it\Gamma}}$.
+This result suggests that in the case $\lambda = 1/2$ the Universe may decay at late times, but such a conclusion can not be considered to be decisive and final.
+First, taking into account the neglected term $c_{3}\, \frac{\hbar^{3}}{t^{3}}$ in (\ref{G(t)-1}) can result in changing the sing of $d_{H,{\it\Gamma}_{M}}$.
 The second, there is no certainty that the choice $\lambda = 1/2$ is the correct choice.
 In fact, it is not known what value of $\lambda$ is correct for decays of the unstable vacuum states and this problem requires further studies.

-It appears that for suitable values of $\lambda$ the parameter $d_{H,{\it\Gamma}}$ is nonnegative.
+So, we need some bounds for the values of $\lambda$ that lead to the nonnegative $d_{H,{\it\Gamma}_{M}}$.
 The solution of the equation

 which follows from (\ref{main}) and (\ref{G(t)-1}) is

 This solution is obtained for the same values of $H(t)=H_{0}$ and $t=t_{0}$ which were used to find the result (\ref{d-HG-1}).
 The result (\ref{lambda-s}) means that there should be